vincent-sparks/console-menu/README.md

 ```
 <img width="894" alt="Screen Shot 2023-11-29 at 12 56 45 PM" src="https://github.com/Bdeering1/console-menu/assets/55864293/f7e65fa2-4f9b-419f-b812-fa9ca32e46bd">

-Menus can also be nested, and their properties can be set dynamically.
-Please refer to the examples page for more complex use cases.
+Menus can be nested, and options can include any type of callback.
+Please refer to the [docs](https://docs.rs/pretty-menu/0.1.0/pretty_menu/) for more information.